 She started skipping her classes and her diminished appearances too seemed watered down manifold.
 Buds of bonhomie blossomed into coffees and ice-creams with classmates and before long we were staring into the face of the Term End Evaluations.
 Our superiority was firmly established but the vampire had been silently waiting for that very day.
 There was a general pandemonium when the scorecards were dispended and I had to blink hard to keep in focus the string of F’s in my score card; the floor under my feet spun.
 The time for Apocalypse had come.

 The next Act of the tragedy unfolded in the director’s cabin where I delivered an impassioned, hoarse and teary speech-cum-ultimatum, citing the precepts and premises of fundamental rights.
 Before long and without much ado I was handed over my answer sheets in an isolated corner.
 I quickly figured out that the most of the F’s that my scorecard wore like jewels had sprouted from a single missing closing bracket of a program function I’d written.
-It resulted in another howling session where I tried to instil in them the fear of the Indian judiciary.
+It resulted in another howling session where I tried to instill in them the fear of the national judiciary.
 Meanwhile, the vampire had quietly slipped away from her alcove amidst the hullabaloo.
 However, she was promptly summoned the following day, even if Nut was closed for teaching sessions, and asked to eat back her F’s.

 It was a sultry afternoon and the campus was thinly populated.
 Chhotu was away on a more pressing business.
 To her credit, the vampire materialised at the appointed hour seemingly out of nowhere.
 She asked me to follow her to the creaky room and latched the door after us in one swift motion.
 She took a deep breath and proceeded to needlessly rearrange the dupatta over her bust for what seemed like an eternity.
 My pulse quickened as I looked at her cream-white face framed by short dark hair.
 Her mouth was half-open and I noticed she had a rather sharp set of canines.
 She wore a bewitching smell about her, probably a cocktail of perfume and her own glands.
 Her eyes had a bizarre glint in them as the thin red lipsticks spoke in an unusually thick voice, “You have two options, here!”